Suhrs Højskole is a folk high school in the middle of Copenhagen – we care about food, culture, gastronomy, health and good ingredients.

 As a foreign student at Suhrs Højskole you must be prepared for the fact that all teaching takes place in Danish.
 Therefore you must be able to speak and understand Danish to a certain degree.

 If you attend a course at Suhrs Højskole you will gain fundamental knowledge regarding food, raw ingredients, consumption and gain the necessary timing of food preparation and grip of the kitchen.
-Furthermore, you will gain insight into various fields, such as health and sustainability and in order to create a sound framework for your life.
+Furthermore, you will gain insight into various fields, such as health and sustainability in order to create a sound framework for your life.

 At Suhrs Højskole you will have mandatory classes five days a week in the time period of 8.40 to 15:30.